http://www.education.miami.edu

 Admission

 Applications for all undergraduate programs are reviewed and processed by the Office of Admission.
-Students admitted into the SEHD programs are held to the program requirements stated in the Bulletin according to the academic term of admission.
+Students admitted to the SEHD programs are held to the program requirements stated in the Bulletin according to the academic term of admission.
 For more information about the admissions process: Apply

 Student Responsibilities

-Matriculated students who elect to enroll in courses at another institution during a summer or intersession term, must receive approval from their academic advisor prior to enrolling in said course.
-Without prior approval, there is no guarantee that a course equivalency will be granted.
+A professional advisor works with each student to develop a degree completion plan (DPR).
+Students are expected to enroll in a full-time academic schedule (12-15 credits) to complete degree requirements and comply with existing policies.
+Requests to enroll in more than 15 credits must be authorized by the homeschool navigator.
+Matriculated students who elect to enroll in courses at another institution during a summer or intersession term must receive prior approval from their navigator and the Associate Dean of Undergraduate Studies before enrolling in said courses.
+Without prior approval, there is no guarantee that course equivalencies will be granted.
 A matriculated student may NOT enroll in a course at another university or college at the same time he/she/they are enrolled at UM.
-Students are responsible for adhering to the residency rule which states that the last 45 consecutive credits must be earned at UM.
-Appeals should be directed to the Associate Dean of Undergraduate Studies.
+Students are responsible for adhering to the residency rule, which states that the last 45 consecutive credits must be earned at UM.

 Written Communication Skills

 The School of Education and Human Development (SEHD) seeks to ensure that every student who earns a degree in one of our programs develops the writing, oral presentation, and digital competencies that reflect their ability to effectively communicate their general knowledge and mastery of their chosen discipline.
 Students fulfill these requirements by satisfactorily completing general education requirements: WRS 105 and WRS 106, WRS 107 [or equivalent], or ENG 106 [with approval from advisor].
-Additionally, students must earn a passing grade in the courses that are designated as Upper-Level Communications Requirements (see degree requirements for additional detail).
+Additionally, students must earn a passing grade in the courses that are designated as Upper-Level Communications Requirements (see degree requirements or a navigator for additional detail).
 Appropriate Advanced Placement (AP) or International Baccalaureate (IB) scores in English composition may be used to satisfy this general education requirement.
 An appropriate score on the SAT or ACT examination may earn a student exemption from, but not credit for, WRS 105.

 Students will be able to: